Keith Windschuttle: The Fabrication of Aboriginal History, Volume Three, The Stolen Generations 1881–2008

 Published in 2009, the argument of this book is that the Stolen Generations is a myth.

 Key elements of the story of the Stolen Generations are that children of Aboriginal descent were forcibly removed from their families and their culture.
 It is alleged that the children were removed as young as possible so that they could be raised to be ignorant of their culture and people and that the ultimate intent was to end the existence of the Aborigines as a distinct people.
 It was also alleged that, as a part of this policy, parents were deliberately prevented from maintaining contact with their children.
-Windschuttle cites the words of the principal historian of the Stolen Generations, Peter Read: "Welfare officers, removing children solely because they were Aboriginal, intended and arranged that they should lose their Aboriginality, and that they never return home".
+Windschuttle cited the words of the principal historian of the Stolen Generations, Peter Read: "Welfare officers, removing children solely because they were Aboriginal, intended and arranged that they should lose their Aboriginality, and that they never return home".

-Windschuttle argues that his analysis of the records shows that Aboriginal children "were never removed from their families in order to put an end to Aboriginality or, indeed, to serve any improper government policy or program".
-He argues that "until the term stolen generations first appeared in 1981, there had been no popular tradition among Aboriginal people that employed either the term or the concept".
+Windschuttle argued that his analysis of the records shows that Aboriginal children "were never removed from their families in order to put an end to Aboriginality or, indeed, to serve any improper government policy or program".
+He argued that "until the term stolen generations first appeared in 1981, there had been no popular tradition among Aboriginal people that employed either the term or the concept".
 In 1981, a "then unknown white postgraduate history student, Peter Read" wrote, "in the course of just one day", a twenty-page pamphlet to make the case.
 "He alone was granted the vision denied to all who came before him".

-Windschuttle argues that Read's "version of events was deeply comforting".
+Windschuttle argued that Read's "version of events was deeply comforting".
 "Mothers had not given their children away, fathers had not left their children destitute or deserted their families or been so consumed by alcohol they left them vulnerable to sexual predators"...
 "Aborigines could suddenly identify as morally innocent victims of a terrible injustice.
 Their problems could all be blamed on faceless white bureaucrats driven by racism.
 Since Read created this interpretation, it has come to be believed by most Aboriginal people in Australia."